alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 $CTA

-Also check the import rules of the country that you’re exporting the animals to, which may be less or more strict than in the UK.
-You can get [help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Also check the import rules of the country you’re exporting to.
+Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)

 $CTA